Physics-constrained, low-dimensional models for MHD: First-principles and data-driven approaches: Projection-based reduced-order models in MHD

-The proper orthogonal decomposition has already proven useful for interpreting plasma physics data across a range of parameter regimes~\cite{dudok1994biorthogonal,levesque2013multimode,galperti2014development,van2014use,hansen2015numerical}.
 Traditional use of the POD on the MHD fields (velocity, magnetic, and temperature) would either require separate decompositions for $\bm{u}$, $\bm{B}$, and $T$, or an arbitrary choice of dimensionalization.
 However, separate decompositions of the fields obfuscates the interpretability and increases the complexity of a low-dimensional model, and choosing the units of the combined matrix of measurement data can have a significant impact on the performance and energy spectrum of the resulting POD basis.
-Inspired by the inner product defined for compressible fluids~\cite{rowley2004model}, we define an inner product for MHD through the configuration vector \medmuskip=0mu \thinmuskip=2mu \thickmuskip=2mu
+Inspired by the inner product defined for compressible fluids~\cite{rowley2004model}, we define an inner product for MHD through \medmuskip=0mu \thinmuskip=2mu \thickmuskip=2mu